beaverbuilder/documentation/docs/assistant/plugin/apps/content.md

 id: content
 title: Content App
 sidebar_label: Content
+description: Browse, sort content, create new content and delete content.
 ---

 The Content App allows you to browse, sort content, create new content and delete content.